wp-plugins/speed-contact-bar/README.txt

 = What does the plugin need to work fine? =

-Speed Contact bar requires a WordPress installation version equal or greater than 3.4.
+Speed Contact bar requires a WordPress installation version equal or higher than 3.5.

-= I am loggend in as administrator.
+= I am logged in as administrator.
 Why do I not see the contact bar? =

 The most likely reason is the **WordPress Admin Bar fixed on top of the page**.
 In this case it overlaps the Speed Contact Bar.

-**How to solve this problem?** Just call your website in another browser and do not log in with that browser as a WordPress administrator.
+You have two possibilities to see the bar:

+1. Go to your user profile in the backend a deactivate the checkbox at "Show admin bar"
+2. Use another browser, as unlogged visitor

 = I want to display this and that.
-How to add it? =
+How can I add it? =

 Please write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
 We will try to take a look and answer as soon as possible.

-= I want to switch of the contact bar for a while without losing all settings.
+= I want to switch off the contact bar for a while without losing all settings.
 How? =

 Just deactivate the plugin.
-The contact bar does not appear and all your data keep stored.
+The contact bar does not appear and all your data are kept stored.
 If you activate the plugin again you see the contact bar with the last stored settings.

-If you deactivate and delete the plugin on the plugins page all files and your settings will be deleted residue-free.
+If you deactivate and delete the plugin on the plugins page all files and settings of the contact bar will be deleted residue-free.

 = How can I get the contact bar in my language? =